 The good news is that the R9200-P has retained the £1,199 price tag of the R9100-P, so there's no nasty price hike with the 12-speed model.

-Shimano's Dura-Ace R9200-P power meter is a much improved design that delivers consistent power, cadence and L/R balance data that is perfectly usable for daily training.
+Shimano's Dura-Ace R9200-P power meter appeared to deliver consistent data, but was overreading quite a lot compared to a comparison power meter.
+The cadence and L/R balance data is perfectly usable for daily training.
 The unit is very easy to live with thanks to the quick connection to head units, and an improved Shimano eTube app makes updates a doddle.
-These improvements come alongside the fact that the price has stayed the same.
-There's a lot to like.
+The price has stayed the same as the previous generation.

-Very good power meter providing consistent, reliable data that is easy to train with, and Shimano has sorted the L/R balance issues
+A good power meter with some accuracy issues, but easy to train with and Shimano has sorted the L/R balance issues

 If you're thinking of buying this product using a cashback deal why not use the road.cc Top Cashback page and get some top cashback while helping to support your favourite independent cycling website